In German we have this saying: “Fragen kostet nichts” which means that questions don’t cost anything.

 Instead of getting offended or giving a negative answer, you can ask “What do you mean by that?”
 The person notices that something is not okay.
 You could get an answer like “Well I already cooked and cleaned yesterday, so I thought you would do the same too.”

-Words and communication get interpreted by the person receiving it.
+Words and communication get interpreted by the person receiving them.
 Think about that next time you want to communicate something serious to someone.
 What might the other person think of what I’m saying?

 Thanks for reading!